Yelinz/switchingsoftware/README.md

 [Switching.software](https://switching.software) is based on the work of [switching.social](https://web.archive.org/web/20190915101437/https://switching.social/).
 There has been a lot of adaptions since its shutdown in September 2019, but it still guides us.

 All content was, is and will always be licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+## Contribute

+Currently, this project is in a very early stage of redesigning and reorganizing the codebase.
+So, there is no fixed process or similar stuff.

+First Todo would be, to migrate every entry of every list on [switching.software](https://switching.software) - see [ticket #1](https://codeberg.org/swiso-en/website/issues/1).

 ## Local installation